 Is Drip Coffee Better than Pour Over?

-In general, a manual pour over is better than drip for a skilled brewer.
+I firmly believe that almost always, a manual pour-over is better than drip machines, especially if you’re a skilled brewer.
 Besides getting a more even and well-timed pour, you can also keep the water at the perfect temperature.
 And, as you dial in a new bag of coffee, you can easily alter the brewing recipe and parameters based on taste.
-You can read our complete guide to pour over brewing to get an idea of the skills involved.

 Difference Between Drip and French Press